rc2dev/suckless-st/README.md

 # st - simple terminal

-Build of st by [Rafael Cavalcanti](https://rafaelc.org/dev).
+Build of st by [Rafael Cavalcanti](https://rafaelc.org/dev), 2021-2023. st is a simple terminal emulator for X which sucks less.

-st is a simple terminal emulator for X which sucks less.
+_Notice: To cleanly integrate updates from upstream, this branch might be rebased._

 ## Third party patches